nexusformat/definitions/manual/source/fileformat.rst

 had a substantial user community.
-HDF was developed and maintained initially by the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign (UIUC) and later spun off into its own group called The HDF Group (THG), [#HDFGroup]_ .
-Rather then developing an own physical file format, the NeXus group choose to build NeXus on top of HDF.
+HDF was developed and maintained initially by the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign (UIUC) and later spun off into its own group called The HDF Group (THG: http://www.hdfgroup.org/).
+Rather then developing its own unique physical file format, the NeXus group choose to build NeXus on top of HDF.

 HDF (now HDF5) is provided with software to read and write data (this is the application-programmer interface, or API) using a large number of computing systems in common use for neutron and X-ray science.
 HDF is a binary data file format that supports compression and structured data.

-.. [#HDFGroup] The HDF Group: http://www.hdfgroup.org/